 Poor road markings and poor motorists make a cyclist’s life difficult.
 A marked shoulder is easily mistaken for the bike lane which creates confusion.
 More about Australian Road Rule 153.

 It is all much simpler to use the bike path if there is one but there not always is.
-It can be faster on the road and you do not have the pedestrians and dogs off the leash to worry about.

 “This means that a pedestrian isn’t obliged to move out of the way of a bike approaching from behind, even if the cyclist rings their bell.”Road rules for cyclists, Amber Wang, Snedden Hall & Gallop Lawyers, 25 Mar 2019

 The only exception to this are cycle ONLY paths, of which there are few, but which are easily identifiable by the bike stencil on the path indicated by the word ONLY.
 The paths will also be signed with “bike only”.
 Pedestrians should not walk on these (but we know they will).

 Pedestrians often mistake the paths for footpaths because they are the same colour as all other cycle paths.
 In the ACT the policy is to generally only paint the paths GREEN if they are in an exposed zone (“exposure length”) at the intersection where conflicts (collisions) with cars are likely to occur.
 This is unfortunate as the Dutch always colour their cycleways RED.
 (You want to trigger the local human factors lover, mention green exposed zones and you’ll be lectured in colour psychology and cognitive biases!)

 “Exposure length – The length of a bicycle lane, typically at a slip lane, in which the cyclist can be regarded as having a high risk of conflict with vehicular traffic.”Active Travel Facilities Design – Municipal Infrastructure Standards 05, ACT Government, April 2019